kohebth/Rod-Simulation/controller/README.md

 # Rod controller
-The Arduino sketch, ouput the state of rod and reel.
+The Arduino sketch, output the state of rod and reel via Serial port.